berrytechnics/Logistics-Dashboard/README.md

 ```

 ### Styling
-The dashboard uses Tailwind CSS with a custom color scheme.
+The dashboard uses Tailwind CSS 4.0 with a custom color scheme.
 Modify `src/app/globals.css` for global styles.

 ### Data Integration
 The API service in `src/lib/api.ts` provides a clean interface for connecting to the mock API.
-Replace the mock API with real backend services by updating the `API_BASE_URL` environment variable.
+Replace the mock API with real backend services by updating the `NEXT_PUBLIC_API_URL` environment variable in your Docker configuration or local environment.

-## 🌙 Dark Mode
+## Dark Mode

 The dashboard automatically supports dark mode based on system preferences.
 The design includes:
 - Dark backgrounds and text colors
 - Proper contrast ratios
 - Consistent theming across all components

-## 📱 Responsive Design
+## Responsive Design

 The dashboard is fully responsive with breakpoints for:
 - Mobile (320px+)